 Who decides whether I am suitable for appointment?

-The selection panel will comprise of:
+A selection panel will assess applications.

 Is there anything that could disqualify me from being appointed?

 There is no bar on non-British nationals applying for and being appointed to the board of Non-Departmental Public Bodies.
 However, you must be legally entitled to work in the UK.